 Various factors, such as heavy training, mental stress, or the presence of an illness like the flu, can influence HRV readings.

-Suunto Race, Suunto Vertical and Suunto 9 Peak Pro GPS watches can track your HRV during your sleep.
+Suunto Race, Suunto Race S, Suunto Vertical, Suunto Ocean and Suunto 9 Peak Pro GPS watches can track your HRV during your sleep.
 Nighttime measurement is a reliable and easy way to gather comparable HRV data.
 Continuous HRV monitoring allows for the calculation of the average Root Mean Square of Successive Differences (RMSSD) value, a commonly employed metric for quantifying HRV.

 You can see the HRV data anytime as a mini widget in your watch and in the Suunto app’s Training zone.